At what age do you become president? State security bodies. The phenomenon of Putin's Russia

 President and Prime Minister of the Russian Federation

-You must always think about the future, always look ahead
+You should always think about the future, always look forward

-March 26, 2000 Vladimir Putin was elected President of the Russian Federation, March 14, 2004 was elected President of the Russian Federation for a second term.
-On May 8, 2008, by Presidential Decree, he was appointed Prime Minister of the Russian Federation.
+On March 26, 2000, Vladimir Putin was elected President of the Russian Federation, and on March 14, 2004, he was elected President of the Russian Federation for a second term.
+On May 8, 2008, by Presidential Decree, he was appointed Chairman of the Government of the Russian Federation.

 President of Russian Federation